florianamette/florianamette/README.md

 - **Career:** Explore roles, career paths, professional development, certifications, and how to grow and succeed in the cybersecurity industry.
 - **Technology:** Unpack the fundamentals of computing, networks, cryptography, data management, and the technical building blocks that power digital infrastructures.

+If you find this project useful, consider giving it a **star** ⭐ — it really helps!

 Thanks for stopping by 🚀